Why do eCommerce Brands need to Say YES to Direct Selling?

 When a physical store opens, you have increased the chance for customers to encounter your brand.
 Whether they actively look for you or your banner accidentally captures the eye of people on their way back home, your store is an impression of your business.

-Some people have the belief that a brand with an actual store is more trustworthy than those who don’t own a location.
-With the help of the Internet, your brands can be reached on a wide range, but it’s important to create brand awareness locally.
+Some people believe that a brand with an actual store is more trustworthy than those who don’t own a location.
+With the help of the Internet, your brands can be reached on a wide range, but it’s essential to create brand awareness locally.

 Being available both online and offline helps you get to know customers easier.
 You have more channels to contact potential buyers.